 Susannah is a senior scientist working on our Continuous Update Project (CUP) who joined WCRF in 2014.
 Susannah can comment on the scientific findings from the CUP with a focus on public health and nutrition.

 Gerard Cousins, Director of Fundraising

 Gerard oversees our Fundraising department.
 This includes events, community, legacy and trusts and foundations fundraising, as well as corporate partnerships and supporter services.
 He is available to provide comment on all aspects of our fundraising activity.

-Dr Anna Diaz, Science Programme Manager (Research Funding)
+Dr Anna Diaz Font, Science Programme Manager (Research Funding)